Skip to Content

 We Fight for the Rights of Whistleblowers Across the Country

-Malfeasance and wrongdoing in the workplace are often only brought to light by employees who report wrongdoing, a/k/a “whistleblowers.”
-Whistleblowers may report instances of wrongdoing to upper management, the government, or even the public.
-Fortunately, whistleblowers are protected by laws that ban retaliation against them.
-However, whistleblowers often still face discrimination in the workplace, and the whistleblower attorneys at Beal Sutherland Berlin & Brown know how to ensure that whistleblowers get justice.
+Workplace malfeasance and wrongdoing often only come to light because employees decide to speak up as whistleblowers.
+Whistleblowers report misconduct to upper management, the government, or the public.
+Laws protect whistleblowers from retaliation, but many still face discrimination, and the whistleblower attorneys at Beal Sutherland Berlin & Brown know how to help whistleblowers seek justice.

-The role of a whistleblower is crucial in maintaining transparency and accountability within organizations.
-Such individuals often face intense pressure from peers and higher-ups, which discourages others from coming forward.
-Therefore, whistleblowers must understand their rights and protections under the law.
-Their courage not only addresses immediate wrongdoings but also sets precedents for ethical standards within industries.
+Whistleblowers play a crucial role in maintaining transparency and accountability within organizations.
+Many face significant pressure from peers and supervisors, which often discourages others from stepping forward.
+Knowing your rights under the law is essential.
+Your courage not only addresses immediate issues but also sets higher ethical standards across industries.

 There are laws specifically designed to protect whistleblowers:

-Additionally, there are laws like the ones set out by OSHA (the Occupational Safety and Health Act), which allow relief to workers who face retaliation for filing whistleblower reports.
-For instance, if you are a whistleblower alerting authorities to pollution, you are protected by the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
-Workers reporting violations of safety rules for commercial vehicles can seek justice under the Surface Transportation Assistance Act (STAA).
+Additional laws enforced by agencies such as OSHA (the Occupational Safety and Health Act), protect workers who experience retaliation after filing whistleblower reports.
+If you report environmental violations, you receive protection under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
+Employees who report violations of commercial vehicle safety regulations can seek relief under the Surface Transportation Assistance Act (STAA).

 How Do I Report Whistleblower Retaliation?

 If you face whistleblower retaliation in Atlanta, document all incidents and gather evidence.
-You may report the retaliation to the appropriate authorities, such as the Occupational Safety and Health Administration (OSHA) or the Georgia State Inspector General, depending on the specifics of your case.
+You may report the retaliation to the appropriate authorities, such as the OSHA or the Georgia State Inspector General, depending on the specifics of your case.
 Consulting with an experienced whistleblower attorney in Atlanta at Beal Sutherland Berlin & Brown can help ensure your rights are protected and guide you through the process of filing a complaint while exploring possible legal actions for compensation and reinstatement.

 Having a strong support system makes a significant difference.
 It's also important to keep detailed records and create a chronological narrative of events after whistleblowing.
 Be sure to seek peer support within the workplace or professional communities to strengthen your resolve and position while pursuing justice.
 Additionally, understanding the potential outcomes and setting realistic expectations for the reporting process can prepare whistleblowers for the challenges ahead.